It’s the 30th of October 2019, exactly 3 months and 4 days since my last post about our van trip with the cats.

 I instructed local friends, contacts and volunteers to continue the search for me and, with a heavy heart, weaved the gorge of Terradets goodbye.

-We settled for a few weeks between a village called Panes, right off the famous Picos de Europa, and San Vicente de la Barquera, a famous destination for surfers, where we could switch between climbing and surfing more or less easily.
+We settled for a few weeks between a village called Panes, right off the famous Picos de Europa, and San Vicente de la Barquera, a famous surfing destination, where we could switch between climbing and surfing more or less easily.

 Simba immediately adapted to the new climate and green, lush mountain-like landscape, that likely reminded him more of those from home.